Roasted Tomato Soup

 What To Serve With Tomato Soup

-Embrace the classic pairing and serve this roasted tomato soup alongside a golden, melty grilled cheese sandwich.
-It’s also great with baked mozzarella sticks and a grilled shrimp caesar salad.
-You can also serve it as a warming starter before a main course.
+Embrace the classic pairing and serve this roasted tomato soup with a garnish of homemade croutons alongside a golden, melty grilled cheese sandwich.
+It’s also great with baked mozzarella sticks and a grilled shrimp Caesar salad.

 Roasted Tomato Soup in a mug with a spoon inside the soup.